Update June 28, 2019: Added an update on the equity crowdfunding scene of 2019 below. Enjoy!

 - Prepare a fundraising video.
 This is important to engage and to educate your target investors on why they should invest in your company.
 It is important to help them understand your business so that they feel comfortable to invest in your company.

-Some ECF platforms also charge other fees to cover costs such as due diligence before approving Startups to be able to list on the platform for fundraising.
+Some equity crowdfunding platforms also charge other fees to cover costs such as due diligence before approving Startups to be able to list on the platform for fundraising.
 This is to ensure the quality of deals on their platforms.

 Who is the Top Crowdfunding Platform in Malaysia?